oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 Kesugi Ridge
 ```

-This web service has the same features as the `@WebServlet` version: GET, POST, and DELETE but no PUT.
+This web service has the same features as the `@WebServlet` version: GET, POST, and DELETE, but no PUT.

 ## Deploy the Spring Boot Project